I · Doctrine

 Doctrine

 This page.
-The four non-negotiable tenets every Hermes agent ships with — memory, sovereignty, skills, channels.
+The four promises every Hermes agent ships with — memory, ownership, skills, channels.

 II · Practice

-All four tenets ship with every deployment.
-No flags, no tiers, no opt-ins.
+All four promises come with every agent.
+No flags, no plans, no opt-ins.

 Deploy an Agent